 - goods that are not automatically pre-cleared at the point of entry will be detained until a declaration has been completed and approved

-- exporters will need to provide commodity codes for the goods they are exporting
+- traders will need to submit export declarations and provide commodity codes for the goods they are exporting

-- carriers of goods will be required to submit Safety and Security declaration prior to departure from the port or airport of export
+- carriers of goods will be required to submit export Safety and Security declarations prior to departure of the goods

-- consideration should be given to using a customs agent to declare goods on behalf of the importer
+- consideration should be given to employing a customs agent to declare goods on behalf of the importer/exporter